GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 Gluu must be deployed on a fully qualified domain name (FQDN), e.g. `https://my-gluu.server.com`.
 Localhost is **not** supported.

-In Linux, edit the hosts file and add the appropriate IP and FQDN.
+In Linux, edit the hosts file and add the appropriate IP Address and FQDN.
 For example:

 ```
 vi /etc/hosts